Last Updated on August 6, 2022

-The current brand of carry on case that I use retails between $100 – $150 and I feel like it’s definitely on par with that.
+The current brand of carry on case that I use retails between $100 – $150.
+I feel like it’s definitely on par with that.
 It is on the expensive side but you get what you pay for and it does feel very durable.

 I recently had a bunch of gift cards for one of the large chain stores in the USA and needed a new checked suitcase.
 I was shocked by how expensive they were yet were VERY poorly made.
-I spent $100 on one that I doubt will even make one trip without breaking, let alone being able to hold any sort of weight on the wheels.
+It set me back $100 and I doubt will even make one trip without breaking.
+Let alone being able to hold any sort of weight on the wheels.
 I would no way have paid for it without the gift cards.
 In the UK you can pick up half decent cases for a fraction of the price.

 So I’d expect to have to spend nearly $200 for a decent case in the USA.

 If bought directly from the Chester website, they have a 100 day trial where if you don’t like the suitcase, you can return it for free and get a refund.
-They also come with a 10 year warranty that, as stated on their site, “covers any damage to the shell, wheels, handles, zippers, or anything else that functionally impairs the luggage”.
+They also come with a 10 year warranty.
+It “covers any damage to the shell, wheels, handles, zippers, or anything else that functionally impairs the luggage”.

 Chester currently only ship within the USA (for free!) and orders are delivered within 3 business days.